Shirley Thomas (athlete): Biography

-In 1981, at the European Junior Championships in Utrecht, Thomas won a silver medal in the 100 meters behind the GDR's Kathrin Bohme, running a wind-assisted 11.43 secs.
+Thomas finished third behind Wendy Hoyte in the 100 metres event at the 1981 WAAA Championships and one month later, at the 1981 European Junior Championships in Utrecht, Thomas won a silver medal in the 100 meters behind the GDR's Kathrin Bohme, running a wind-assisted 11.43 secs.
 She also finished sixth in the 200 m final.

 In 1982, still only 19, Thomas competed at the European Championships in Athens, where she anchored the British sprint relay quartet to a silver medal.
 Her teammates were, Wendy Hoyte, Kathy Cook (then Smallwood) and Beverley Callender.

 At the inaugural World Championships in Helsinki in 1983, Thomas once again anchored Great Britain to a silver medal in the sprint relay, finishing behind the East Germans but managing to hold off the fast finishing Jamaicans, anchored by Merlene Ottey, 42.71 to 42.73.
 In the 100 meters, she ran 11.48 to reach the semi-finals.

 Thomas earned Olympic selection in 1984.
 However, at the 100 meters in Los Angeles, she only managed to run 12.13 secs in her heat due to injury.
 The injury also cost her the chance of an Olympic relay medal, with the British squad going on to win the bronze.
 Thomas's replacement was Simmone Jacobs.

 At the time of her sprinting career, Thomas weighed 48 kg and was 1.60 m tall.

 Shirley Thomas' achievements occurred during the so-called Golden Era of British women's sprinting, made all the more remarkable as many of their rivals were on performance-enhancing drug programs.